UNH students going to class

 There is no deadline to make contact, complete an Intake, or provide documentation.
 Also, the process of identifying and determining accommodations is an ongoing conversation.
 Students should provide additional documentation and/or talk with DSS as concerns and needs arise, or as the condition of the disability changes.

 As part of our effort to be paperless, all documentation should be submitted via ClockWork (electronic format).
 Please do not send disability-related documentation to Admissions or Housing.
 DSS is the central location for this information.

 Remember, you may request your accommodation letter(s) at any time via ClockWork, and only need to make an appointment if there is a change to your letters!
 To request your letter(s), please login to ClockWork and click on Accommodation Letter Request.

-Exam Proctoring Update: Presently, DSS is ONLY able to provide limited space for those students requiring Assistive Technology.
-Instructors are expected to provide accommodations to students who are registered with DSS, and establish a plan on how those accommodations will be implemented.
+Exam Proctoring: Presently, DSS is only able to provide limited space for those students requiring Assistive Technology.
+Instructors are expected to provide accommodations to students who are registered with DSS, and discuss logistics with the student on how those accommodations will be implemented.
 INSTRUCTORS, please check with your College regarding any support or process.
-As extenuating circumstances may arise.
-Please contact DSS.
+As extenuating circumstances may arise, please contact DSS.